wasmCloud/wasmCloud/wash/README.md

 # wash
-waSCC Shell - A single CLI to handle all of your waSCC tooling needs
+wasmCloud Shell - A single CLI to handle all of your wasmCloud tooling needs

 ## Installing wash
 ```